albirrkarim/react-speech-highlight-demo/API.md

 - `autoHL`

-  If the voice is not support the onboundary event, then this package prefer to disable word highlight. instead of trying to mimic onboundary event
+  If the voice does not support the onboundary event, then this package prefers to disable word highlighting instead of trying to mimic the onboundary event.

 - `disableSentenceHL`